YanKlInnomme/FoundryVTT-k4lt-fr/README.md

  * Lib-wrapper module (required for Babele)
  * The k4lt-assets module (containing the necessary resources)

+## Version 6.2.0
+ * Update of the main.yaml file
+ * Update of the maps of the official scenarios 'La Galerie des Âmes' and 'Oakwood Heights VF' (added scene notes, regions without weather and teleporters)

 ## Version 6.1.0
  * Update to Foundry VTT version 12